AlexTaguchi/dermatology-hackathon/README.md

 # Dermatology
-High-throughput labeling and redness detection of dermatological images
+High-throughput dermatological data collection, labeling, and redness detection

 Labeling Tool
 ==========
 GUI interface for rapid labeling of dermatologically relevant images.

 Usage:
-- Download the full contents of the LabelingTool folder and run "python DermLabel.py" in this directory
+- Download the full contents of the LabelingTool folder and run "python DemoLabeler.py"
-- Download images for labeling by providing an image URL in the Download form field (20 visually similar images will be downloaded)
-- (Optional) Identify yourself by typing your name in the upper right form field
-- The second line of indicates the image file name and the remaining number of unlabeled images
+- The image file name and the remaining number of unlabeled images are indicated at the top
-- Rate the image on a scale of 0-9 on Redness, Texture, and Evenness
+- Accept or reject the image
+- Use the buttons below to provide reasons for the decision
 - Click Submit to save your rating to a text file.
 - Click Skip to skip irrelevant images
-- (Optional) Include additional information about the image in the Tag form field section
+- (Optional) Include additional information about the image in the Notes form field section

 (Module dependencies: tkinter, google_images_download, PIL)